Precy enjoys sharing Filipino legends. She also helps in learning to speak & appreciate the Filipino language & Ilocano through writing.

-The tomato that we got so used to seeing at the produce aisle has earned its place in our kitchen and became an essential part in different cuisines.
-Eaten either raw in salads or included in dishes, tomato provides the antioxidants and vitamins K and C the body needs.
+The tomato that we got so used seeing at the produce aisle has earned its place in our kitchen and became an essential part in different cuisines.
+Eaten either raw in salads or included in dishes, tomato provides the antioxidants and vitamins K and C that the body needs.

 Tomatoes may not be appealing to some, but it is fascinating that this red and somehow heart-shaped fruit is loaded with lycopene which is connected to many health benefits such as heart health and lowering hypertension.
 It also provides the other three carotenoids alpha, beta-carotene and lutein.
 It's like tomato has so much love to give through all these health benefits making its origin more intriguing.
 And when it comes to origin, there's an interesting Philippine legend that according to this legend, the first tomato plant was named after a loving and caring mother who endured every hardship for her kids.